pmelchior/usrp-sciprog/bios/organizers.md

 Outside work, he enjoys practicing Aikido, skiing, wind surfing, music and the arts.

 Adrian Price-Whelan grew up in Connecticut before moving to New York City for his undergraduate (BA, NYU) and graduate (PhD, Columbia) degrees, where he also played guitar and/or bass in a few bands ([like this one](https://operatormusicband.bandcamp.com/)).
 His research focuses on the structure and dynamics of stars within our own galaxy, the Milky Way, and so has been busy digesting the recent [data release 2 of the *Gaia* mission](https://www.cosmos.esa.int/web/gaia/dr2).
-Adrian is also a core contributor to the Astropy core package and project, and is the deputy lead in charge of the units and coordinates subpackages.
+Adrian is also a core contributor to the [Astropy core package](github.com/astropy/astropy) and [Astropy project](astropy.org) more broadly, and is the deputy lead in charge of the units and coordinates subpackages.
 He also enjoys biking, open-source software development, whisky, and photography.

 Mat Madhavacheril ...